stripe/stripe-dotnet/readme.md

 ### Creating a card

 When creating a card you can use either a card or a token.
-For [PCI compliance](https://stripe.com/docs/security#validating-pci-compliance) though we highly recommend that you pass a token generated client-side.
+For [PCI compliance](https://stripe.com/docs/security#validating-pci-compliance) though we highly recommend that you pass a token generated client-side so that raw credit card numbers are never directly handled by your servers.

 ```csharp
 	var myCard = new StripeCardCreateOptions();